top of page

 Woza Wenties!

-In this semi-autobiographical solo Sookool traces the erasure of her specific experience of blackness through various forms of colonially-informed institutions, including dance.
-"Wenties" refers to the Durban so-called coloured township from which she stems, Wentworth, while "woza", meaning "come", reflects her mission to recentre her own subjectives through her artistic practice.
+In this auto ethnographic dance-based solo, Sookool contemplates the church body, the school body and the dance classroom as joint colonial forces.
+"Wenties" refers to the Durban so-called coloured township from which she stems, Wentworth; while "woza", meaning "come" in her ancestral linguistic lineage, isiZulu, reflects her mission to recentre her unique South African positionality through her artistic practice.
 Using visual, theatrical and improvisational devices, Sookool's body signifies a body under duress, in pursuit of freedom.
 The work premiered at the Liverpool Biennial 2023 and has been presented at dance festivals in Durban, Mozambique, United Kingdom, Germany and Canada.

 Identity, spirituality, decoloniality.